RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

    >>>

-The last thing to look at is the two helper functions that break our string into chunks.
-These functions make use of a Python feature called ``bytearray``.
-A ``bytearray`` allows us to store any string as a sequence of bytes.
+The last thing to look at is the two helper functions that break our string into chunks and merge chunks into a string (Listing `[lst_chunk] <#lst_chunk>`__).
+These functions make use of Python ``bytearray`` objects which allow us to store any string as a sequence of bytes.
 This makes it very convenient for us to convert a string to a sequence of hexadecimal digits, and allows us to convert a sequence of hexadecimal digits back to a string.

 ::